HACE 15 HORAS

 Henrik StensonOPEN

-Caleb SurrattUS
+Caleb SurrattOPEN

-Sahith TheegalaUS
+Sahith TheegalaOPEN

-Peter UihleinUS
+Peter UihleinOPEN

 Scott VincentOPEN

-Tiger WoodsOPEN
+Tiger WoodsOPEN (will not compete)

 Jiho YangOPEN